Jump To the Part You Need

 What any new importer needs to know?

-Sometimes, the price reduction may not be worth it as communication may slow down production.
-I recently had a client who looked to purchase furniture but could not provide samples.
+Sometimes, the price reduction may not be worth it as communication may slow down production lead time.
+I recently had a client who looked to purchase furniture but could not provide product prototype.
 This led to delays in production.
 The further the supplier, the longer the transport time.
 Customs will influence your timing.
 If you do not properly adjust for customs clearance, then your timing will be off.
 So when starting to import from abroad, I always suggest the following steps:

 Going small allows you to streamline the processes immediately before the larger sales.
 This will give you a good feel for the importation.
-These steps will allow you avoid getting a warehouse or over purchasing in the even the product fails.
+These steps will allow you avoid getting a warehouse or over purchasing in the event the new product design fails.

-Your product is new and entering the market.
-NOBODY knows your product—especially, if you are a new company.
+Your new product design is entering the market.
+NOBODY knows your product—especially, if you are a new manufacturing company.
 This means that you have to work on getting your name and get your product respected.

-Skipping sites like Amazon will add an air of authenticity to your company.
-Make a website and make sure your consumer can purchase directly from you.
+Skipping sites like Amazon will add an air of authenticity to your manufacturing company.
+Make a website along an ecommerce business plan and make sure your consumer can purchase directly from you.

 People mess this up all the time.
 So much that I’m going to go over it in detail below.